Frank Langfitt

 Frank Langfitt is NPR's London correspondent.
 He covers the UK and Ireland, as well as stories elsewhere in Europe.

 Previously, Langfitt spent five years as an NPR correspondent covering China.
 Based in Shanghai, he drove a free taxi around the city for a series on a changing China as seen through the eyes of ordinary people.
 As part of the series, Langfitt drove passengers back to the countryside for Chinese New Year and served as a wedding chauffeur.
-He has expanded his reporting into a book, The Shanghai Free Taxi: Journeys with the Hustlers and Rebels of the New China (Public Affairs, Hachette), which is out in June 2019.
+He expanded his reporting into a book, The Shanghai Free Taxi: Journeys with the Hustlers and Rebels of the New China (Public Affairs, Hachette).

 Before coming to NPR, Langfitt spent five years as a correspondent in Beijing for The Baltimore Sun, covering a swath of Asia from East Timor to the Khyber Pass.